 The beginning and end of blocks of data are addressed according to sector.
 Addresses are also affixed for each sector.
 The number of sectors, or length, is predetermined to correlate to the fixed head recirculating registers.
-However, the sector count can be changed, but only in a modular relationship to the fixed head loops.
+However, the sector length can be changed, but only in a modular relationship to the fixed head loops.
 Thus, the word length, if carefully planned, will avoid waste of space between sectors, or data blocks.
-But, in any case, the CPU is not bound to transmit or receive full sector length of data.
-It is also notable that the memory is addressable to a byte.
+But, in any case, the CPU is not bound to transmit or receive full sector lengths of data.
+The reading or writing on heads associated with any arm may occur while servoing any other arm.